Recursion relations and BPS-expansions in the HOMFLY-PT skein of the solid torus: Introduction

 Motivated by the contribution of one BPS state on the right hand side of (\ref{eq:gopakumar-vafa formula}) (i.e., exactly one of the numbers $n_{A,h}$ is equal to one, and all the others are zero), we introduce for any numbers $g \in \Z$ and $l \in \Z_{\geq 0}$, which we refer to as \emph{the genus} and \emph{the number of boundary components} respectively, the partition functions

 with values in the skein of a disjoint union of $l$ solid tori, where the $P_i$ are certain elements in the skein of a solid torus corresponding to power sums (see (\ref{eq:def of P_i}) below).

-In Section \ref{sec:bps partition functions}, we prove the following:
+\begin{rmk} Motivated by string theory, it is conjectured that from the HOMFLY-PT partition function of an $l$-component link (see Example \ref{ex:homflypt partition function} below) one can extract integer invariants, the so-called LMOV numbers $\widehat{N}_{(\lambda_1,...,\lambda_l),g,Q}$ \cite{ov00,lm01,lm02,lmv00}.

+The partition functions defined in \eqref{eq:def of bps part fct} are precisely the partition functions that have exactly one non-trivial LMOV number in the fundamental representation which is equal to $\pm 1$, i.e.\, $\Psi^{\pm(g,l)}$ has $\widehat{N}_{(\square,...,\square),g,0} = \pm 1$ and all other LMOV numbers vanish. \end{rmk}